Biocaching/app/README.md

-# Biocaching App
+# Biocaching Web App

-Both web and mobile versions.
+Formatted for use by GitHub Pages.